Business activity models (BAMs) are conceptual models that depict a stakeholder’s perspective on what the organisation does.

-Hopefully the analyst would have been able to combine all the models and achieve a consensus BAM.
-If so the analyst will be able to move onto modelling the business processes (How these activities are completed) and then proceed onto GAP analysis.
+Hopefully you should be able to combine all the models and achieve a consensus BAM.
+If so, you will be able to move onto modelling the business processes (How these activities are completed) and then proceed onto gap analysis.

 Senior Business Analyst

 Tel: 01506 203800

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.

 Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.

 Through a series of principles, the IS works to promote improvement in local government and among its partners to support them improve outcomes and reduce the outcome gaps within populations and within areas.

 The IS delivers a range of products and services that support CPPs to build their capacity to deliver the public service reform agenda.

 The IS has a non-partisan role to support all elected members in Scotland.